-Since October 26 1999, the Airport Company has been operating under an obligation under the previous Section 106 Agreement to consider restrictions on engine ground running between 0600 and 0700.
-At that time it was felt that the airport's restrictions on ground running were sufficient.
-Following a noise monitoring exercise a year later, Solihull MBC's noise consultant recommended the introduction of a quarterly noise level limit, set at 79dB LA{eq} calculated for a 1 hour period.
+In 2000 a noise monitoring exercise carried out by Solihull MBC's noise consultant recommended the introduction of a quarterly noise level limit, set at 79dB LA{eq} calculated for a 1 hour period.
 Since this level was introduced it has not been exceeded.
 There was a review of the engine ground running in the Morning Shoulder Period in 2009 and as specific complaints about this are rare it was decided that the current scheme should remain in place.
 This has been formally agreed by SMBC's Planning Committee.